NeelamJeena/Heart-Disease-Prediction-Using-ML/README.md

 In medical science, machine learning is used for diseases diagnoses.
 With this, medical technology is growing very fast and able to build 3D models that can predict the diseases like diabetes  and heart diseases beforehand.

 Description:
-A machine learning model to classify if the patient is at a risk of getting a heart attack or not based on the  given data of the  patient.
+A machine learning model to classify if the patient is at risk of getting a heart attack or not based on the  given data of the  patient.

 Environment:
 Jupyter Notebook